zzelga/weather-app/README.md

 It requires an API key for Forecast.io, obtainable from [https://darksky.net/dev/](https://darksky.net/dev/)

 Once you have an API key, rename the .env.sample file to .env - then replace the XXXXX within the file with your key.

+## Thing to note

+app-promise.js is merely a self-contained Promises-based version of app.js